Add Background image of an Element using CSS

 Set Background Image Position

-Sometimes you need to position the background image inside the element.
+Sometimes you need to position the background image inside the element, dynamically.

-Let us assume, I have a DIV element, which is 300px by 300px (width and height).
+Let us assume, I have a DIV element, which is "300px" by "300px" (width and height).
 However, the image resolution is bigger and wider that the elements size.
-I don't to squeeze the image.
+I do not want to squeeze the image.

 I can "position" the background image using this style object property.